tildelowengrimm/talon/rules.md

 ### Misery

-A player whose hand contains either no trump cards or no court card or both, they may declare ‘misery’.
-If they do, each other player must immediately give the dealer ten points.
+A player whose hand contains either no trump cards or no court cards or both, they may declare ‘misery’.
+If they do, each other player must immediately give the caller ten points.

 ### Handful